 He was popular at his circuit Mess; the judges thought highly of him; no career seemed to lofty for him.

 As Home Secretary, he was tried in the critical place - and found wanting.
 In a word, he is an able man, but weak.
 He has heaps of talent, but he wants judgment..."

-Unfortunately, the post of Home Secretary required a much stronger and decisive individual at the time of his appointment and over the preceding years, and it could be argued that Sir Henry Matthews was the right man, in the right job at the wrong time.
+Unfortunately, the post of Home Secretary required a much stronger and decisive individual at the time of his appointment and over the four years that followed his appointment, and it could be argued that Sir Henry Matthews was the right man, in the right job at the wrong time.

 Even Queen Victoria felt compelled to express her disappointment with him during the Jack the Ripper murders, by writing to the Prime Minister, Lord Salisbury, to tell him that, as far as she could see, Sir Henry Matthews's, "general want of sympathy with the feelings of the people are doing the Government harm."

 Tellingly, Salisbury replied that there was, "..an innocence of the ways of the world which no one could have expected to find in a criminal lawyer of sixty."

 Matthews arrived in Office to find a war going on between James Monro, the Assistant Commissioner of the Metropolitan Police and head of the Criminal Investigation Department, and Sir Edward George Jenkinson, a shadowy spymaster, who was waging a covert battle against the threat of Fenian terrorism, and whose official designation, "Assistant Under-Secretary for Crime and Police in Ireland", belied an impressive, though extremely secretive, network of spies in London, Ireland, Mexico and America.